 Occupational safety programs carry different titles, each reflecting its own perspective on the broad field of occupational safety.
 Occupational safety is an interdisciplinary STEM profession that addresses the sciences of biology, chemistry, and physics and combines these studies with engineering and technology as a way to diminish the likelihood of accidents in the workplace.
 A quality degree from a respected program can give graduates the edge they need to make a successful start in an otherwise competitive profession.
-Our best value ranking of occupational safety degree programs will give you a good idea of how the best programs in the country stack up against each other.
+Our best value ranking of colleges with safety degrees will give you a good idea of how the best programs in the country stack up against each other.
 Our ranking criteria are listed below.

 20 Best Values in Occupational Safety Degree Programs Methodology

 We reviewed approximately 65 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator and reputable online sources that offer affordable occupational safety degree programs for less than $15,000 per year.
 We narrowed our original pool of schools by applying the following criteria: regional or national accreditation, full- or part-time completion pathways, program and/or school rankings with U.S. News and World Report, and tuition/fees less than $15,000 per year.
 We then ranked the top 20 occupational safety degree programs according to raw affordability.

 Below is our list of 20 best values in occupational safety degree programs of 2021.

 #20 – Illinois State University

 Bachelor’s in Occupational Safety and Health